testroyer/testroyer/README.md

 - 👀 I’m interested in CS and stuff
 - 🌱 I’m currently learning nothing I'm at highschool
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me Discord: testroyer@1682 //Don't forget to say "Mellon" before you enter
+- 📫 How to reach me Discord: testroyer@1682

 <!---
 testroyer/testroyer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.